softeng-aueb/barista-android/New Test App/ReadMe.md

 ### app module
 App module is a simple Android application that contains two Activities.
-Main goal of this app is to use varius test frameworks (including barista framework)
+Main goal .of this app is to use varius test frameworks (including barista framework)